Ernest Henry (explorer): Discovery of Cloncurry Copper

 In 1883 Tarsis Copper Smelting Company began work on the Great Australian mine.
 A furnace, rail tracks, rail trucks and other mining equipment were dragged from Normanton.
 But the mine soon closed and the furnace on the bank of the Coppermine Creek decayed into a rusty Cloncurry landmark.

 Final years

 Henry disposed of his various mining leases over the years, and by 1913 the last of his holdings, Mount Oxide, had been sold for £40,000.
 He lived alone at the Grange on the outskirts of Cloncurry.
-His wife, whom he had married in 1870 and by whom he had two children, died in 1888.
+His wife, Marian Elizabeth Thompson, whom he had married in 1870 and by whom he had three children, died in 1888.
 Henry died at Epping, New South Wales, on 26 March 1919.

 Legacy

 To commemorate Henry's importance to the Cloncurry area, the Ernest Henry mine, 38 kilometres north-east of Cloncurry, was named in his honour and began commercial production in 1998 as an open-pit copper mine.